opennetworkinglab/aether-docs/pronto_deployment_guide/hw_installation.rst

 1. Add a Site for the edge (if one doesn't already exist), which has the physical location and contact information for the edge.

-2. Add Racks to the Site (if they don't already exist)
+2. Add equipment Racks to the Site (if they don't already exist).

 3. Add a Tenant for the edge (who owns/manages it), assigned to the ``Pronto`` or ``Aether`` Tenant Group.

 4. Add a VRF (Routing Table) for the edge site.
+This is usually just the name of the site.
+Make sure that ``Enforce unique space`` is checked, so that IP addresses within the VRF are forced to be unique, and that the Tenant Group and Tenant are set.

-5. Add a VLAN Group to the edge site, which groups the site's VLANs and prevents duplication.
+5. Add a VLAN Group to the edge site, which groups the site's VLANs and requires that they have a unique VLAN number.

 6. Add VLANs for the edge site.
 These should be assigned a VLAN Group, the Site, and Tenant.